Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 - `API_BASE_URL`: Base URL for the Warframe Market API
 - `REQUESTS_PER_SECOND`: Control the request rate
 - `PROFIT_WEIGHT`, `VOLUME_WEIGHT`, and `PROFIT_MARGIN_WEIGHT`: Balance profit, profit margin, and trading volume in the score
-- `OUTPUT_FILE`: File path for the generated CSV/XLSX
-- `DEBUG_MODE`: Enable or disable detailed logging
-- `PRICE_SAMPLE_SIZE`: Number of orders to sample when calculating prices
-- `USE_MEDIAN_PRICING`: Use the median price of the sampled orders instead of the average
-- `CACHE_DIR`: Directory where cached API responses are stored
-- `CACHE_TTL_DAYS`: Number of days to keep cache files before they expire
+- `PRICE_SAMPLE_SIZE`: Minimum online sell orders for a set, and minimum 48h statistic price points for parts
+- `USE_STATISTICS_FOR_PRICING`: Always true in the UI; pricing based on `/statistics` for speed and stability
-- `DB_PATH`: Path to the SQLite DB for cumulative analytics
+- `DB_PATH`: Path to the SQLite DB for cumulative analytics (all data is stored here)
+- Other legacy options (e.g., median pricing, CSV/XLSX) are deprecated in the UI path

 ---